AscendingPassage.com HOME PAGE.

 consuming fire.

-Meanwhile the shadows shorten--and just as they do
+Meanwhile the shadows shorten-- just as they do

 done for five and thirty centuries, these columns, these friezes and